Skip to Content

 Zucchini Cake with Cream Cheese Frosting is a real treat.
 This easy to make, lightly spiced cake is super moist and flavorful thanks to a whole bunch of shredded zucchini.
 Luscious Cream Cheese Frosting provides just the right touch of decadence.

-Well, variety is the spice of life.
-So this time, instead of a quick bread I’ve created a full-on sweet and rich cake, frosting and all.
+Variety is the spice of life.
+So instead of making yet another zucchini bread bread I’ve created a full-on sweet and rich cake, frosting and all.
 There may be zucchini in this recipe, but it is unmistakably dessert.

 This simple cake comes together very quickly and easily.
 For an even simpler cake you can serve the cake plain without the cream cheese frosting.